bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 accept both RBF’ed transactions and CPFP packages.
 Individual nodes’ mempools (which should be a node’s best guess for what will be included in the next blocks) should therefore also accept RBF’ed transactions and CPFP packages.

+[//]: # (TODO: Move this explanation to a more appropriate place in the book)
+[//]: # (make sure to remote reference to this footnote when that happens)

+## Transaction weight and virtual bytes

+The consensus rule for block size is that the combined _weight_ of transactions must be less than 4,000,000.
+The weight of a single transaction is calculated as follows:

+- The _base size_ of a transaction is the number of bytes to serialize the block without witness
+- The _size_ of a transaction is the number of bytes to serialize the block with witness
+- The _weight_ is 3 x base size + size

+This formula means that the bytes in the witness are 'discounted' by a factor of 4.
+They count less towards the weight of the transaction than bytes in the base transaction.

+The _virtual size_ of a transaction is weight / 4 and is measured in _virtual bytes_
+or _vBytes_.
+For transactions without any segwit inputs, the base size, size and virtual size are all equal.